pwujczyk/ProductivityTools.PSDbUp/README.md

 ![Lock screen](Images/schema.png)

+### SchemaName
-### SchemaName - parameter tell in which schema migration log table should be created
+This is parameter tell in which schema migration log table should be created